Richard Hambleton

 Richard Art Hambleton (June 23, 1952 – October 29, 2017) was a Canadian artist known for his work as a street artist.
-He was a surviving member of a group that emerged from the New York City art scene during the booming art market of the 1980s, which also included Keith Haring and Jean-Michel Basquiat.
+He was a surviving member of a group that emerged from the New York City art scene during the booming art market of the 1980s which also included Keith Haring and Jean-Michel Basquiat.
 While often associated with graffiti art, Hambleton considered himself a conceptual artist who made both public art and gallery works.

 Early life

 Hambleton was born on June 23, 1952 in Tofino, Vancouver Island, British Columbia.
 He received an Advanced Diploma from the Emily Carr University of Art and Design in Vancouver in 1975.
-Concomitantly Hambleton founded and became a co-director of Pumps Centre for Alternative Art, a gallery, performance and video space in Vancouver where he had his first solo exhibition in 1976.
+Hambleton founded and became a co-director of Pumps Centre for Alternative Art, a gallery, performance and video space in Vancouver where he had his first solo exhibition in 1976.

 Art career

 Street art

 Hambleton's early public art included his Image Mass Murder art.
 From 1976 to 1978 Hambleton painted a police "chalk" outline around bodies of volunteer "homicide victims."
 He then splashed some red paint on the outline, leaving behind a realistic looking crime scene.
 These "crime scenes" were done on the streets of 15 major cities across the United States and Canada.
 Like Hambleton's future "Shadowman" paintings, the Image Mass Murder "crime scenes" would often have the effect of startling or shocking passersby.